 This comes down to how we think about our relationship when it comes to these sorts of tasks.
 Research often looks at relationships as being either communal or exchange-based.
 In an exchange relationship style, you only do things for each other out of obligation or anticipation of future favors.
 So you’ll do the washing up because that means your spouse will have to do something else later.
 But in a communal style, you do things for your spouse out of concern for their current needs rather than concern for reciprocation.
 You do the dishes because they need doing and because that way your spouse doesn’t have to do them.

-And in a communal relationship, perceived fairness is about seeing that your spouse is showing an equal concern for your needs as you are for theirs, rather than whether the list of things you do appears balanced.
+And in a communal relationship, perceived fairness is about seeing that your spouse is showing equal concern for your needs as you are for theirs, rather than whether the list of things you do appears balanced.
 You’re not measuring work; you’re measuring mutual concern.

 I think this is a better way to come at things because keeping a list of chores you’ve done to save up as ammo to get your spouse to do something does not sound like a healthy marriage That sounds like two individuals trying to get the most for themselves out of their relationship.
 It’s driven by self-interest.
-It’s similar to the idea of not keeping a big laundry list of past offences that we talked about in our episode on not bottling stuff up in your marriage.
+It’s similar to the idea of not keeping a big laundry list of past offenses that we talked about in our episode on not bottling stuff up in your marriage.

-It’s also important because at different times (even month-to-month), workload intensity is going to shift.
+It’s also important because, at different times (even month-to-month), workload intensity is going to shift.
 For example, December is crazy busy.
 And June is too: our local church hosts a large Bible conference, we have a garden on, we love being outside, kids are finishing school and so on.

 I bring this out because the perception of what is fair can actually shift from month to month.
 It’ll shift to account for things like working hours and extracurricular activities and responsibilities.
 And we need to be willing to adjust to this constantly.
 And having this communal “we’re in this together” mindset allows you to be flexible and creates an attitude where you’re more likely to pick up the strain around the house when your spouse is particularly busy at work and things like that.